Handsonlearner/handsonlearner.github.io/elements.md

 <blockquote>We assess levels of problem-solving ability to identify areas of improvement and strength of our learners when engaged in STEM activities.</blockquote>

 <h3>How to train professionals to use effective technology resources and problem-solving methodologies in their environment.</h3>
-<blockquote>We offer professional learning to move beyond technology applications and increase their knowledge of computer science.
-We conduct an iterative process of assessments and evaluations to design and identify STEM learning environments.</blockquote>
+<blockquote>We teach how to move beyond technology applications and how to increase critical thinking skills.
+We design STEM learning tasks that allows learners to succeed in advanced math courses.</blockquote>

+<p><b>Restemblance prepares young learners with an alternative way of learn math to handle advanced math content.</b></p>

 <hr class="major" />